The coincidence problem for shifted lattices and crystallographic point packings

 \section{Acknowledgements}

+The authors would like to thank the anonymous referees for their helpful comments and suggestions.
 M.J.C.~Loquias would like to thank the German Academic Exchange Service (DAAD) for financial support during his stay in Bielefeld.
 He also acknowledges the Office of the Chancellor of the University of the Philippines Diliman, through the Office of the Vice Chancellor for Research and Development, for funding support through the Ph.D.~Incentive Awards.
 This work was supported by the German Research Council (DFG), within the CRC 701.